thanooshakarri/Tickle_The_Headline/README.md

 The trained model is in the model folder.

-The Classifier.py contains the files to train the model.
+The HumorClassifier.py contains the files to train the model. class HumorClassifier: functions in the class pre_processing  - subsitutes humor word and combines both humor and headline. train_test_split- splits the train into train, validation and test(held out data) tokenize        - tokenizes data and gives embedding of bert-large-uncased model fit             - fits the model predict         - predicts labels by loadoing model from model file root_mean_square- calulates root mean squared error

+To train model:
+1. pre_processing
+2. tokenize
+3. fit
+4. predict
+5. root_mean_squared_error

+To use existing model to predict:
+1. pre_processing
+2. predict

 To make predictions upload the file namming it test.csv.